wldt/wldt-core-java/docs/resources_management_interface.md

-In the Digital Twin framework, introducing the concepts of resources, resource management, and a management interface provides a structured and extensible way to configure, monitor, and control the behavior of a Digital Twin at runtime.
+In the Digital Twin framework, introducing the concepts of resources, resource management, and a management interface provides a structured and extensible way to configure, monitor, and control the behavior of a Digital Twin at runtime (as schematically represented in the following Figure).
 Resources represent configurable parameters or entities—such as thresholds, operational limits, or mappings—that directly influence the Digital Twin’s logic and interactions.